-Concerning table 5, it shows that zinc NPs did not differ significantly, but when treatment with zinc sulphate at 80 mg.L-1, it recorded height value 4.73 flower. plant-1 combined with control 3.204 flower. plant-1.

-The interaction between zinc NPs at 40 and 80mg.L-1 and zinc sulphate in any user concentration gave the significantly higher value combined with control 2.090 flower. plant-1.
-All superior results may be refer to significant and high significant effect for diameter of flowers dry weight of vegetative group and total leaves, on this character as shown in correlation coefficient (r=0.29, 0.06, 0.36 respectively) table 9.
+Concerning table (5), it shows that zinc NPs did not differ significantly, but when treatment with zinc sulphate at $80 \text{mg.L}^{-1}$ , it recorded height value 4.73 flower. plant combined with control 3.204 flower. plant and zinc sulphate in any user concentration gave the significantly higher value combined with control 2.090 flower. plant All superior results may be refer to significant and high significant effect for diameter of flowers dry weight of vegetative group and total leaves, on this character as shown in correlation coefficient (r = 0.29, 0.06, 0.36 respectively) (table 9).